LisaSkalon/99.luftballons/README.md

 # Identifying differentially expressed transposons across four life-cycle stages of Fasciola hepatica
 ## Introduction
 Transposable elements (TEs) are highly repetitive mobile sequences, which play diverse roles in genome regulation.
 As well, it`s expected that TEs participate in lncRNAs function.
 In trematodes, lncRNA might be involved in development processes and life cycle regulation.
+For future studies it`s significant to explore connection between TEs expression and developmental stages.

 ## Mission
 Our study is devoted to detecting transposons in transcriptomes of four different life-cycle stages of F.hepatica and analyzing their differential expression across stages.

 ## Goals
-1. Mapping of RNA-seq data onto a list of transposons sequences and analyzing of TE expression
+1. Create mapping of RNA-seq data onto a list of transposons sequences and estimate the expression levels for each transposon
 2. Assembly RNA-Seq data with a reference genome
-3.

-Here we explore the contribution of transposable elements (TEs) to the makeup and regulation of lncRNAs in human,

-the aim of capturing novel lncRNAs mapped to the genomes2
+3. Normalize TE data using information about constitutive genes
+4. Discover highly expressed TEs on each stage of life cycle